 The requirement is that you must have finished your studies, being a degree, masters or Ph.D.; and must present the corresponding title.

 Bear in mind that the application period of this permit is not carried right after you finish the studies, but during the 60 days before the end or expiration of the student card; or 90 days later.
 The expiration of your student card does not necessarily have to expire at the exact same date of the completion of your studies.
-It can be months afterwards.
+It can be months afterward.

 Now you know exactly how to get your work permit in Spain.
 Nevertheless, navigating throughout the whole procedure can be a bit tough.